luloxi/PunkSociety/README.md

 ### Music player

+- **Upload the NFT Metadata to Filecoin** instead of IPFS, and use it with a EIP-712 signature for Simple Mint.
+(Reference: [Viem recoverTypedDataAddress](https://viem.sh/docs/utilities/recoverTypedDataAddress))
 - **Music player as a PWA** that allows controlling the music from the notifications center on mobile devices (Reference: [React Player](https://www.npmjs.com/package/react-player))
 - **Tip for artists**: Enable or require tipping with tokens, and if you don’t have $ to pay, you can watch an ad as payment (i.e: for every 6 songs, 1 ad that gets distributed among the 6 artists reproduced for free).